mdpabel/notes/database-transactions-and-concurrency.md

 date: 03-28-2024
 ---

-A transaction is a singe unit of work that execute one or more SQL statements.
+A transaction is a sinlge unit of work that execute one or more SQL statements.
 It represents a single unit of work that should be executed as a whole, either entirely successful or entirely unsuccessful.

 ```sql
 START TRANSACTION;